dbursztynowski/k3s-taskforce/ansible-tests/README.txt

 # Simple demo: checking inventory_hostname, ansible_hostname and IP addresses of local host

-# What Ansible does at the very beginning of its run: gathers facts abot your local host
+# What Ansible does at the very beginning of its run: gathers facts abot your hosts.
+In our example, we gather facts only about our local host, but similar information is gathered about target hosts.
 # - reading about gathering facts:
 #   https://www.middlewareinventory.com/blog/ansible-facts-list-how-to-use-ansible-facts/